Most Famous Logos with a Butterfly

 SK Hynix Logo

-For SK Hynix, as a manufacturer of semiconductor memory, it is important to show the reliability and durability of the chips.
-Therefore, the butterfly on the company’s emblem means immortality and rebirth.
-At the same time, it is a symbol of well-being and decorates the composition with its presence.
-Under two elegant wings is the name of the company.
-They are harmoniously combined because the SK Hynix logo is made in two colors: raspberry and orange.
-Both of them are used both in the drawing and in the inscription.
+For SK Hynix, as a semiconductor memory manufacturer, it is important to show the reliability and durability of its chips.
+Therefore, the butterfly on the company’s emblem stands for immortality and rebirth.
+At the same time, it is a symbol of prosperity and adds to the composition.
+Under the two elegant wings is the name of the company.
+They are harmoniously combined because the SK Hynix logo is made in two colors: crimson and orange.
+Both are used in the drawing and in the inscription.
 The shape of the elements also has a lot in common.
-Some of the letter ends are rounded and even slightly curved, making them the perfect complement to graceful butterfly wings.
+The ends of some of the letters are rounded and even slightly curved, making them a perfect complement to the graceful wings of the butterfly.
 Another notable feature of the font is the case.
-Only the first “S” and “K” are capitalized; the rest of the glyphs are lowercase.
+Only the first letters “S” and “K” are capitalized; the rest of the glyphs are lowercase.

 Baby TV